Health Guide USA

 Medical Scientist Training

-In addition to formal education, medical scientists usually spend some time in a postdoctoral position before they apply for permanent jobs.
-Postdoctoral work provides valuable laboratory experience, including experience in specific processes and techniques such as gene splicing, which is transferable to other research projects.
-In some institutions, the postdoctoral position can lead to a permanent job.
+Medical scientists often continue their education with postdoctoral work at universities or with federal agencies, such as the National Institutes of Health.
+Postdoctoral work provides valuable lab experience, including in specific processes and techniques such as gene splicing, which is transferable to other research projects.
+In some institutions, the postdoctoral position leads to a permanent job.

 for State specific information, visit JOB OUTLOOK BY STATE